Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

 \subsection{Explanations of AI}

 \paragraph{Goals of explanations} AI systems are becoming increasingly complex and opaque, and researchers and policymakers have called for explanations to make AI systems more understandable to humans~\citep{miller2000women,langer2021we,GDPR}.
 Apart from the central aim of facilitating human understanding, prior research has formulated a wealth of different desiderata that explanations are to provide, most of which center one or more different types of stakeholders of AI systems~\citep{langer2021we,preece2018stakeholders,ehsan2020human}.
 For instance, system designers might be interested in facilitating trust in their systems through explanations, whereas a regulator likely wants to assess a system's compliance with moral and ethical standards~\citep{langer2021we}.
 Different goals may sometimes be impossible to accomplish simultaneously~\citep{springer2019making}.
-Relevant to our work are several desiderata that concern explanations as an alleged means for better and fairer AI-assisted decision-making~\citep{adadi2018peeking,dodge2019explaining}; we speak to this in more detail in \S~\ref{sec:explanations_reliance} and \S~\ref{sec:explanations_fairness}.
 For a comprehensive overview of different aims of explanations, we refer the reader to~\citet{langer2021we} and~\citet{lipton2018mythos}.
+Relevant to our work are several desiderata that concern explanations as an alleged means for better and fairer AI-assisted decision-making~\citep{adadi2018peeking,dodge2019explaining}.
+Importantly, many of such claims are lacking nuance~\citep{deck2023critical}, which motivates our work.
+For instance, prior work has claimed that ``explainability can be considered as the capacity to reach and guarantee fairness in ML models''~\citep{arrieta2020explainable}.
+Yet, both explainability and fairness are multi-dimensional concepts, and it is often unclear what it means to improve fairness through explanations, as well as a lack of evidence studying whether this is possible.
+In this work, we empirically study whether feature-based explanations can enable humans with discretionary power to improve relevant distributive fairness properties of AI-assisted decisions.